-A recent report from the National Rural Health Alliance (NRHA) demonstrates there is currently an estimated annual national health underspend on rural and remote Australians of around \$6.5 billion arising from lack of access to services.
-4 This underspend reflects the money saved through millions of health care services each year, that rural and remote people do not receive that they would be expected to receive if they lived in a city.
+The Rural and Remote Underspend - a recent report from the National Rural Health Alliance (NRHA) demonstrates there is currently an estimated annual national health underspend on rural and remote Australians of around \$6.5 billion arising from lack of access to services.
+2 This underspend reflects the money saved through millions of health care services each year, that rural and remote people do not receive that they would be expected to receive if they lived in a city.

 For people in rural and remote areas, utilisation of hospital and healthcare services does not conform to the same patterns as occur in cities.
-While people in these areas per capita receive more funding for their hospital care, they receive substantially less funding across virtually all other aeras of healthcare services.
+While people in these areas per capita receive more funding for their hospital care, they receive substantially less funding across virtually all other areas of healthcare services.